cpoff/hugo3/content/posts/the-birmingham-derby-got-ugly.md

 ![](https://blog.curtpoff.com/uploads/st_james_park.JPG)And in each one of those huge events I mentioned, it was always a pretty good family environment.

 Crowd control isn't easy.
-But it's a policy-level decision: How crowds are moved into and out-of confined spaces, who (if any) monitors and stands between fans and the action.
+But it's a policy-level decision: How crowds are moved into and out-of confined spaces, who (if anyone) monitors and forms a barrier between fans, the action, and each other.
 England learned those practices the hard way.
 And now it appears as though some people have either forgotten - or never knew about - the totally unpleasant environment they've moved on from.

 Back to today's match in Birmingham: Grealish gave the final, ultimate FUCK YOU to City fans as he netted the only goal in [Villa's 1-0 win](https://www.bbc.com/sport/football/47431193 "BBC game report").